 - The Sparse Matrix Operator Kernal Emissions (SMOKE) - emissions processing system designed to create gridded, speciated, hourly emissions for input into a variety of air quality models, including CMAQ

-- Meteorology - Chemistry Integrated Processor (MCIP) - Program to convert output from the meteorological models MM5 and WRF to a CMAQ and SMOKE-compatible format.
+- Meteorology - Chemistry Interface Processor (MCIP) - Program to prepare atmospheric fields from the meteorological model WRF for use in CMAQ and SMOKE.

 - The Fertilizer Emission Scenario Tool for CMAQ (FEST-C) - Generate fertilizer application input for CMAQ bi-directional ammonia modeling.